Kanchenjunga Base Camp Trek -19Days

 Communication

 We will provide you with a SIM card in Kathmandu and show you how to purchase data and add money to it, although the signals may not be as strong at higher altitudes.
 For your safety, our main guide talks to all of the hiking teams every day by phone.
 We are ready for anything that might happen, and our guides are trained to help when they are required.
-We also use walkie-talkies and satellite phones in places where there is no network to make sure we can always talk to each other.
+We use walkie-talkies and satellite phones in areas without a network to stay in touch.

 (Note: